 - Freshly ground black pepper

-Cook bacon in large skillet over medium heat until crisp; drain on paper towels.
+- Cook the turkey bacon in a large skillet over medium heat until crisp.
+Transfer to paper towels to drain.